Rishiraj1308/CABZI/docs/ONBOARDING_BLUEPRINT.md

-# Cabzi CPR: The Unified Onboarding Blueprint
+# Curocity CPR: The Unified Onboarding Blueprint

-This document outlines the professional, multi-step onboarding process for all partners in the Cabzi CPR (Cure-Path-ResQ) ecosystem.
+This document outlines the professional, multi-step onboarding process for all partners in the Curocity CPR (Cure-Path-ResQ) ecosystem.

 ---